Skip to main content

 Attempts

-Attempts how often an icmp request is retried for each IP address if the request has timed out.
+Number of times an ICMP request is retried for each IP address if the request has timed out.

 Type: Integer [Min 1, Max 10]